Unlock the Secrets to Increased Productivity with Redzone's Newly Released Benchmark Report! Download Today

 Enhance with role-based access control (RBAC) for full control of system access and privileges.
 We support identity providers such as Active Directory/LDAP, Azure Active Directory, Google Workspace, OpenID Connect, Okta, and traditional SAML.

-IT OT convergence refers to the strategic integration of information technology (IT) systems—such as enterprise software, data platforms, and analytics—with operational technology (OT) systems used on the manufacturing floor.
-This alignment improves visibility, control, and decision-making across the entire production environment.
+IT/OT convergence refers to the strategic integration of information technology (IT) systems—such as enterprise software, data platforms, and analytics—with operational technology (OT) systems used on the manufacturing floor.
+This makes data available in a centralized platform and improves visibility, alignment, and decision-making across the entire production environment.

 This involves aligning workflows, objectives, and operational procedures across IT and OT teams.
 When processes are unified, organizations achieve better visibility, collaboration, and faster decision-making.
 It’s a critical first step in enabling cross-functional coordination between departments.